 Mobile SEO optimization services boost the mobile version of your website to the top of organic Search Engine Results Pages (SERPs).

 In 2018, Google announced that web developers should build “mobile-first.”
 Two years later, Google applied its mobile-first index.
+Today, it has become “mobile-only.”
 Better follow up on this, right?

 We will share below a comprehensive definition of the “mobile SEO” concept.
-Then, we will explain why mobile SEO is important & how to improve your website performance on smartphones.
+Then, we will explain why mobile SEO is important and how to improve your website performance on smartphones.